Stevie-okay/short_sortV2/README.md

 6. [Keyboard ArrowLeft] will cancel the "You sure you want to delete?" window
 7. Simply CTR+C in the CMD to close it, or just 'X'.
+8. If you want to 'start over' and rewatch already watched ones simply delete the watched_videos.db in the script folder.

 Info: This version does not include .mkv files.
 Transcoding/ffmpeg was removed too for simplicity.